Promote supply chain sustainability

 • Online inquiry form: For customers (consumers), shareholders and investors, and NGOs

-Initiative: Improving transport productivity and creating better working conditions
+Improving transparent productivity and creating better working conditions

 With the serious shortage of truck drivers in Japan, initiatives to improve the productivity and efficiency of truck transportation and create better working conditions for drivers are being advanced under the White Logistics Movement led by the Ministry of Land, Infrastructure, Transport and Tourism.

-As an initiative to support the movement, the Toyo Tire Group is implementing modal shift — switching to ships, national railways and large trailers — of long-distance transportation of goods dispatched from our factories in Japan.
+As an initiative to support the movement, the Toyo Tire Group is implementing modal shift — switching to ships, and national railways — of long-distance transportation of goods dispatched from our factories in Japan.
 We have already completed the switch of more than 50% of long-distance truck transportation, and aim to reduce this to about half of the 2022 rate in 10 years.
-Furthermore, by ensuring greater safety in cargo handling operations, we not only reduce the burden on drivers, but also help create job satisfaction and economic growth.
+Furthermore, by ensuring greater safety and efficiency in cargo handling operations, we not only reduce the burden on drivers, but also help create job satisfaction and economic growth.

 Specific initiatives